 ,

 The African Neonatal Network is proud to be celebrating our very first All Babies’ Day on 01 June 2026.
-This day will be celebrated throughout all 27 African Neonatal Network member units across 10 African countries.
+This day will be celebrated throughout all 27 African Neonatal Network-member units across 10 African countries.
 It is a continent-wide movement that has been made possible by collaboration between the African Neonatal Network (ANN), The African Neonatal Association (ANA), The Vermont Oxford Network (VON) and the Gates Foundation.
 Together we are championing newborn survival across Africa through data, collaboration, and quality improvement.
 We are active in Zimbabwe, Zambia, Mozambique, Botswana, Nigeria, Uganda, Ethiopia, Rwanda, Kenya, Ghana, with plans to spread further afield and to increase our reach.

 This significant day in our calendar exists to celebrate all babies and bring together some of our babies’ parents, the hospital Quality Improvement(QI) teams, any partner organisations, hospital management and Ministries of